akhilpatlolla/Random-Good-Data-Science-Stuff/docs/index.md

-><a id="sklearn">**Scikit Learn**</a>  for machine learning.
+><a id="#sklearn">**Scikit Learn**</a>  for machine learning.
 Built on NumPy, SciPy and matplotlib, this library contains a lot of effiecient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.

 ```python